 Witherslack Group is committed to paying all staff fairly for the job they do, regardless of gender.
 To that end, our policies and pay guidance supports this ethos and reflects the diverse roles and responsibilities available within the Group.
-The majority of roles within the group are based on national pay scales, and our pay policy is transparent and based upon clearly defined, non-gender specific roles within the group.
+The majority of roles follow national pay scales, and our pay policy is transparent and based upon clearly defined, non-gender specific roles.

-It can be seen that whilst in the top 2 quartiles the split between male and female employees is fairly even, with female employees in the majority in these higher paid roles.
+It can be seen that whilst in the top 2 quartiles the split between male and female employees is fairly even, with female employees in the majority in these higher paid roles, this does change in the bottom quartile.
 The key factor behind the gender pay gap is the balance of men and women across jobs.

-58.26% of our workforce in the Lower quartile are women – this reflects the facts that a number of roles which would fall in this quartile are part time with school holidays, so have traditionally attracted female applicants.
+59.7% of our workforce in the lower quartile are women - this reflects the fact that a number of roles which would fall in this quartile are part time with school holidays, so have traditionally attracted female applicants.
 In addition, any pay gap difference shown will be a result of differing roles and bandings.
-However, all employees working in the same bandings, male or female, earn the same rewards.
+However, all employees working in the same bandings will be earning the same rewards.

-The Group is encouraged to see that that this year there is a more even split of women and men in the lower quartile (2018 data showed 65.2% women and 34.8% men in the bottom quartile).
+The Group is encouraged to see that this year the split of women and men in the lower quartile has started to move towards a more even split (2018 data showed a split of 65.2% women and 34.8% men in the bottom quartile)

 Gender Pay and Bonus Gap

-At Witherslack Group our gender pay gap is 1.41% (median) which is significantly lower than the current national average of 17.9%.
-(Source Office for National Statistics 2018 provisional data).
-Indeed, you will note that there are more women than men across the top two pay quartiles.
+At the Witherslack Group our gender pay gap is 1.8% (median) which is significantly lower than the current national average of 7.9%.
+(Source Office for National Statistics 2020 provisional data).
+Indeed you will note that there are more women than men across the top two pay quartiles.
 Once again, the Group is encouraged that this is a further improvement on our 2018 median of 4.9%.
 This reflects the ethos of the Group that all employees are paid fairly for the role they do, regardless of gender.

 Tackling the gender pay gap

-In the 2019/20 financial year, the Group is looking to introduce further benefits to employees which will build on the strong overall package already on offer.
-We will also be offering more flexible benefits, enabling employees to make benefit choices based on their personal circumstances and priorities.
+The Group continues to review further benefits to employees which will build on the strong package we already offer and will allow employees to benefit from choices they can make based on their personal circumstances and priorities.

-We will continue to review our pay policies and employee offering to ensure all employees continue to be paid fairly for the job they do.
+We will continue to review our pay policies and employee offering to ensure all employees continue to be fairly rewarded for the job they do.